hamidarzani/hamidarzani.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D.
+I am a second year Ph.D.
 Student in Operations Management and Statistics at Rotman School of Management, University of Toronto.
 My research interests lie in the span of queueing theory, data-driven algorithms, and optimizaiton with focuses on social operations management and healthcare applications.